fast-aircraft-design/FAST-OAD/docs/documentation/mission_module/mission_file/segments.rst

    :depth: 1

-.. _segment-parameter-engine_setting:
+.. _segment-parameter-engine-setting:

 :code:`engine_setting` parameter
 ================================

+.. list-segments-for:: engine_setting

 Expected value for :code:`engine_setting` are :code:`takeoff`, :code:`climb`
 , :code:`cruise` or :code:`idle`

-This setting is used by the "rubber engine" propulsion model (see class `RubberEngine <https://fast-oad-cs25.readthedocs.io/en/latest/api/fastoad_cs25.models.propulsion.fuel_propulsion.rubber_engine.rubber_engine.html#fastoad_cs25.models.propulsion.fuel_propulsion.rubber_engine.rubber_engine.RubberEngine>`_).
+This setting can be used by a model like the "rubber engine" propulsion model (see class `RubberEngine <https://fast-oad-cs25.readthedocs.io/en/latest/api/fastoad_cs25.models.propulsion.fuel_propulsion.rubber_engine.rubber_engine.html#fastoad_cs25.models.propulsion.fuel_propulsion.rubber_engine.rubber_engine.RubberEngine>`_).
 It roughly links the "turbine inlet temperature" (a.k.a.
 T4) to the flight conditions.